The Program Being Evaluated

 Despite the many changes that took place over the course of the grant, the evaluators found no significant evidence that Maximizing Enrollment increased enrollment of children.
 Across numerous specifications, estimated impacts are positive but small (typically 1 to 3%) and not statistically significant.
 Although these findings certainly allow for the possibility that Maximizing Enrollment produced modest effects on enrollment that we cannot distinguish from chance, they strongly suggest that economic conditions and other factors contributed much more to the enrollment growth seen in the eight grantee states during the initiative.

-- Download evaluation (PDF)
+- Download the evaluation report (PDF)

-- Download summary synthesis (PDF)
+- Download the summary synthesis (PDF)